patternfly/patternfly-react/packages/react-core/src/demos/Page.md

   1. Add an onNavToggle callback to PageHeader
   2. Pass a boolean into the isNavOpen prop to PageSidebar

-- To make the page take up the full height, it is recommended to set the height of all ancestor elements up to the page component to `100%`

 ## Layouts

 This demonstrates a variety of navigation patterns in the context of a full page layout.
 These can be used as a basis for choosing the most appropriate page template for your application.